tc39/proposal-object-iteration/README.md

 Instead, we agreed that the proposal could change to be an exploration on improving mapping over Objects and agreed on Stage 1.

+#### After meeting discussion

+After the October meeting, the champions & authors of this proposal and the [Iterator Helpers] proposal met and discussed how the two proposals are related.
+It was determined that augmenting `Iterator.from` for this purpose would not work, since it would be ambiguous for Objects that extend `Iterator.prototype`.

+Since [Iterator Helpers] provides the needed `map` mechanism, this proposal could be adjusted to focus on getting an `Iterator` from an Object.

+<a id='footnote-1'><sup>1</sup></a> <small>Specifically, `Object.entries`, `Object.keys`, and `Object.values`</small>

 [Iterator Helpers]: https://github.com/tc39/proposal-iterator-helpers